 Chateau Margaux

-This property hit bull's eye in 2015 with all its three wines.
+With all three wines, this property hit the bull's eye in 2015.
 For the first time, Cabernet Sauvignon has reached 13 % alcohol here.
-One must remember that harvest wasn't late and that this grape variety's biological growing doesn't allow it to be overripe.
+One must remember that harvest was early enough and that this grape variety's biological growing didn't allow it to be overripe.

-Grand Vin is 38% of the total crop and comprises 87% Cabernet Sauvignon, 8% Merlot, 2% Petit Verdot and 3% Cabernet Franc.
-Exceptional concentration, richness and complexity, super-strong backbone, elegant and sophisticated, perfectly balanced, incredibly aromatic, extraordinary finish.
+Grand Vin is 38% of the total crop and comprises 87% Cabernet Sauvignon, 8% Merlot, 2% Petit Verdot, and 3% Cabernet Franc.
+Exceptional concentration, richness, complexity, super-strong backbone, elegant and sophisticated, perfectly balanced, incredibly aromatic, extraordinary finish.
 For sure, this is a wine of the 2015 vintage in red.
 98-100p.

 Pichon Baron

-2015 is an excellent vintage here, and I couldn't find any sign of dilution in the wines!
+2015 is an excellent vintage, and I couldn't find any sign of dilution in the wines!

-Les Griffons de Pichon Baron - the powerful, strong backbone, very nice acidity, sappy, nice complexity and length.
+Les Griffons de Pichon Baron - the powerful, strong backbone, very nice acidity, sappy, complexity, and length.
 90-91p.

-Pichon Baron - thick and tight, loads of fruit and tannin, everything in balance.
+Pichon Baron - thick and tight, loads of fruit and tannin, everything balanced.
 Impressive mid-palate.
-Excellent ripeness, excellent complexity and excellent finish.
+Excellent ripeness, excellent complexity, and excellent finish.
 Fabulous effort.
 96p.

 I've to say a few words about Petit Village.
-Last year in the summer (2015), its technical director Marielle Cazaux left for neighbouring La Conseillante and the sister-in-law of Olivier Berrouet from Petrus, Diana Berrouet-Garcia, took over winemaking responsibilities.
+Last summer (2015), its technical director Marielle Cazaux left for neighboring La Conseillante, and the sister-in-law of Olivier Berrouet from Petrus, Diana Berrouet-Garcia, took over winemaking responsibilities.
 Petit Village has, for a long time, been an underperforming property.
-But watch out - 2015 is a stunner and probably the best vintage ever for this property!
+But watch out - 2015 is a beauty and probably the best vintage ever for this property!
 What a debut vintage for the new winemaker!!
 71% Merlot + 20% Cabernet Franc + 9% Cabernet Sauvignon.
-It showed much more intensity and concentration on the nose and palate than usual, excellent structure, depth and complexity, silky fruit and tannin, velvety texture and long fruity finish.
+It showed much more intensity and concentration on the nose and palate than usual, excellent structure, depth, complexity, silky fruit and tannin, velvety texture, and a long fruity finish.
 An utterly expressive and impressive wine.
 94-95p.
 This wine shouldn't be filtrated before bottling!

-Suduiraut - pineapple, acacia honey, many botrytized flavours, very complex with great sweetness and corresponding acidity.
+Suduiraut - pineapple, acacia honey, many botrytized flavors, very complex with great sweetness and corresponding acidity.
 Excellent effort.
 94p.

 Pichon Comtesse